miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 | 2nd Thurdsay or Friday | Deploy to production, sometimes this deployment is delayed to next Monday if we consider it a "risky" one.
 {:style="width:100%;"}

-The release time is always a topic of dicussion, however, we typically finish our delivery on Thurday's and deploy.
+The exact release time is always a topic of discussion, however, we typically finish our delivery on Thurday's and deploy...
+I don't see a need to have an exact schedule we must follow at all costs.

 Some additional activities which are planned ad-hoc include:

 - Meeting with the customer to discuss upcoming deliveries and timelines, usually only part of the team attends.
-- Meeting between me and the business analysist to have a first idea of size of tasks, and initial spec before a Backlog refinement.
+- Meeting between me and the business analyst to have a first idea of size of tasks, and initial spec before a Backlog refinement.

 **Some game rules of our iterations**